A Final Farewell? Digimon Adventure: Last Evolution Kizuna

 About

 Hello.
-My name is Victor and welcome to my anime blog where I share my thoughts and opinions on the different anime I watch.
+Welcome to my anime blog where I share my thoughts and opinions on the different anime I watch.
 Enjoy your stay here and let's talk anime!

 Tweets